Crosley Engine Family Tree

 Thank You

-The vintage photos and info on the Taylor engines and the early fabricated Crosley was made possible by a generous donation to the club by Ray Olson III, of reports and photos saved by his father Ray Olson Jr.
+The vintage photos and info on the Taylor engines was made possible by a generous donation to the club by Ray Olson III, of reports and photos saved by his father Ray Olson Jr.

 Ray Olson Jr worked for the Navy Department early in WW II and was involved in the early development of the copper brazed engine for the Navy.
 He was also involved in the testing and manufacturing techniques required to produce the future CoBra motor.
 He often told his son about carrying the block from Washington DC to California.